JuliaPhysics/SolidStateDetectors.jl/docs/src/man/charge_drift.md

 Besides, the model implemented has two sets of parameters for the sensitive (bulk) and inactive (dead layer/surface layer) volume respectively.

-If `inactive_layer_geometry` is passed to the yaml file, this is the region used for the inactive layer charge trapping model, else, the model will use the inactive layer geometry defined by the impurity density model (`PtypePNJunctionImpurityDensity`) using the point types.

-The `ConstantLifetimeChargeTrappingModel` can be applied in the configuration file by adding a field `charge_trapping_model` to the `semiconductor` with `model: ConstantLifetime`, `parameters` defining the constant lifetime and `inactive_layer_geometry`(optional) defining the inactive volume:
+The `ConstantLifetimeChargeTrappingModel` can be applied in the configuration file by adding a field `charge_trapping_model` to the `semiconductor` with `model: ConstantLifetime` and `parameters` defining the constant lifetime:
 ```yaml
 detectors:
   - semiconductor: